kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 ## The thirty-sixty-ninety right triangle

-Archimedes applied the principle "of starting from the known" to initiate his algorithm using a _regular hexagon_, which is a mosaic of six juxtaposed equilateral triangles.
+Archimedes applied the principle "of starting with the known" to initiate his algorithm using a _regular hexagon_, which is a mosaic of six juxtaposed equilateral triangles.
 We know from symmetry that each angle of an equilateral triangle is $60°$.
 When an equilateral triangle is bisected, we get two right-angled triangles with angles of thirty and sixty degrees, as shown in [@fig:thirty-sixty].

 ![This right-angled triangle, obtained by bisecting an equilateral triangle, must be familiar to all school students.
 The lengths shown---obtainable from symmetry and the theorem of Pythagoras---allowed Archimedes to start off his process for estimating $\pi$.
 The dotted circle is strictly not necessary in our approach, but pays homage to Archimedes, who relied on triangles within semi-circles to enforce right angles.]({attach}images/thirty-sixty.svg){#fig:thirty-sixty width=80% .modal-target}